ashwath-bala-s/NYC-Taxi-Trip-Duration-Prediction-using-Machine-Learning/README.md

 • Developed Machine Learning models such as Linear Regression and Decision Tree to predict taxi trip durations.

-• Performed Cross Validation to imporve the model performance
+• Performed Cross Validation to improve the model performance

 • Analyzed and compared the performance of different models to determine the most efficient one for predicting NYC Taxi-Trip Duration